danilarsen16/liri-node-app/README.md

-# liri-node-app
-Week 10 (LIRI Bot) Assignment

-Used Node JS to create a LIRI bot.
+Using Node JS, this application is the LIRI bot.
 LIRI is a command line node app that takes in parameters and returns data based on one of four commands:

   * `my-tweets`